Soquel Pioneer & Historical Association

 Timeline

-1850s.
-Land for cemetery donated by John Daubenbiss and John Hames, pioneer settlers of Soquel.
+Late 1840s or 1850s.
+Land for community cemetery set aside by John Daubenbiss and John Hames, pioneer settlers of Soquel.

 1901.
 Soquel Burial Society formed to "stand by each other in carrying out a system of cheap burial for their dead. . . ."